 As you can see, it’s not the standard stuff your kids might learn in school.

 My daughter has taken creative writing classes and a class on how to draw manga while my son has taken some of the Pokemon classes.
 He’s currently enrolled in a social gaming class and a YouTube video editing class.

 Related post: 20+ Creative Ways to Make Money

 How Much Money Can You Make Teaching on Outschool?

 The great thing about being an Outschool teacher is that you have control over how much money you can make.
 You can decide what to teach, how long the class will last, how many students can enroll and what to charge per student.

 For example, there are some classes listed that cost $5 per student and only meet once.
 Then other Outschool classes can cost several hundred dollars per student and meet weekly for an entire semester.

-When you sign up to become a teacher on Outschool and get approved, you can list as many classes as you want for free.
+When you sign up to become an Outschool teacher, you can list as many classes as you want for free.
 Once you have students enroll, Outschool charges a service fee for allowing you to use its platform to teach.

 The fee is 30% of your paid enrollments but because you set the prices, you can add that fee into what you charge.
 Once your class begins you get paid from Outschool through PayPal.